aaronbenny0506-lang/live-data-quality-detective/obstacle_log.md

-request a few times with a short backoff, and if the API still can't be reached it falls back to a small bundled `sample_products.json` file (modeled on the real API's schema and known quirks, e.g. missing `brand` for beauty/skincare items) so the rest of the pipeline — detection, cleaning, reporting — can still be exercised end-to-end.
+request a few times with a short backoff, and if the API still can't be reached it falls back to a small bundled `sample_products.json` file (modeled on the real API's schema and known quirks, e.g. missing `brand` for beauty/skincare items) so the rest of the pipeline, detection, cleaning, reporting, can still be exercised end-to-end.
 On a machine with normal internet access, the script pulls live data on the first try and the fallback path never triggers.
 The report clearly labels which source was actually used (`**Data source:**` line at the top).